John Steppling (playwright): 1990s

+2000s

-At the beginning of the millennium, Steppling relocated to Europe.
-After sojourns in Paris and London, he relocated to Poland to teach at National Film School in Łódź.
+At the beginning of the millennium, Steppling moved to Europe.
+After sojourns in Paris and London, he moved to Poland to teach at National Film School in Łódź.
 During his stay in Łódź, Steppling did an adaptation of William Shakespeare’s King Lear featuring Marian Opania, and co-starring Mick Collins.
 The production was done in three languages: Polish, English, and Norwegian.

 Steppling returned to Los Angeles, briefly, to oversee the 2002 production of Dog Mouth, a play that was developed from a Taper workshop and was co-directed by the Taper's Robert Egan.

 Toward the end of the decade, Steppling moved to Norway where, in 2009, he wrote and directed a twenty-minute film, Then They Recognized Me, with support of the Mid Nordic Film Commission.
 The film was shot in Rissa, Norway and starred longtime collaborator, Lee Kissman.

-In 2010, Steppling moved back to Southern California and with his son Lex, organized a new theatrical concern, Gunfighter Nation.
+In 2010, Steppling moved back to Southern California and with his son, organized a new theatrical concern, Gunfighter Nation.
 The inaugural production, The Alamo Project, ran at The Odyssey Theater in West Los Angeles.
 The group's second production The LA History Project, marked Steppling's return to The Lost Studio.

-Late in 2010, Steppling premiered Phantom Luck, Steppling cast his cousin, James Storm in the lead role, and which won LA Weekly's best play award.
+Late in 2010, Steppling premiered Phantom Luck, Steppling cast his cousin, James Storm in the lead role, and which won LA Weeklys best play award.

-He moved back to Norway where he lives with his wife and twin sons.
+He moved back to Norway where he lives with his wife and sons.

 Steppling wrote a screenplay based on crime author Cathy Scott's book Death in the Desert, which was produced and directed in 2015 by filmmaker Josh Evans.
 The film of the same title premiered at the 2015 Tucson Festival of Films.

 Steppling wrote the non-fiction book Aesthetic Resistance and Dis-Interest: That Which Will Not Allow Itself to Be Said, which was released in 2016 by Mimesis International.